 Our experience is that most tap water works fine.
 However, in some places tap water contains chloramine that might disturb fermentation.
 Chloramine cannot be removed by boiling or standing.
 Some use spring water or filtered water.
 Avoid distilled water as it’s basically dead.

 Any flour works since it naturally contains bacteria and yeast.
 We like organic, whole grain flour (wheat or rye).
 It takes a little longer for a full-grain sourdough starter to reach its maximum potential, but when it does it’s great.
 But many like a good all-purpose flour, which is also faster.

-Different kinds of flours contain slightly different microorganisms.
-Therefore, mixing several flours adds greater diversity of yeast and bacteria which makes a better sourdough starter.
-You can also experiment with rice flour, rye flour, spelt flour, whole wheat flour, barley flour, sprouted flour, einkorn flour and others.
+Different flours contain slightly different microorganisms.
+Therefore, mixing several flours adds diversity of yeast and bacteria which is better for the sourdough starter.
+Try experimenting with rice flour, rye flour, spelt flour, whole wheat flour, barley flour, sprouted flour, einkorn flour and others.